smartscripts-nl/dynamic-xray/README.md

 * Currently none?

 ## Todos
+* Make the bars of the occurrences-per-chapter histogram in Page Navigator tappable, to then show chapter and occurrences information.
+* Update the demo movies in the GitHub releases section.
 * Base custom translations on indices instead of the texts they translate → continued usability of translations by the user much better protected, even when the actual text to be translated changes.

 ## About the code